Britain's Heathrow Airport loses European crown during pandemic

 The plan would allow pre-departure and arrival testing on some London to U.S. routes.
 The United States is a key market for Heathrow, accounting for 20% of its usual traffic, with London to New York accounting for 5%.

-The airport is owned by Spain's Ferrovial FER.MC, the Qatar Investment Authority and China Investment Corp, among others.
+The airport is owned by Spain’s Ferrovial, the Qatar Investment Authority and China Investment Corp, among others.

 Reporting by Sarah Young; Editing by Alistair Smout/Kate Holton/Jane Merriman